 Not that moms ever really recover from sleep deprivation.

-At least, I haven’t yet, but I do have a baby, a two year old and a 5 year old.
-Tired is just an extension on my name now: Heather L. Tired Goffrier.
+At least, I haven’t yet, but I do have a two, a three and a 6-year-old.
+Tired is just an extension on my name now: Heather Tired Goffrier.

 Yes, I’m very cheesy.

 But nothing compares to the lack of sleep you get when your baby is brand new.